bitovi/hatchify/README.md

     mv src frontend
     ```

-    1. With this, we will also have to update line 11 in our
+    1. Additionally, we will also have to update line 11 in our
         `index.html` from `src="/src/main.tsx"` to
         `src="/frontend/main.tsx"`

-10. Update your `tsconfig.json` to:
+10. Replace the contents of your `tsconfig.json` with:

     ```json
     {